Scripting

 Browser Support: IE, Chrome, Firefox

-usage: submitForm <attribute=value>
+usage: submitForm <wpt-selector>

-example: submitForm name'AOLLoginForm
+example: submitForm name=AOLLoginForm

-<attribute=value> - Form element to submit
+<wpt-selector> - Form element to submit

 exec

-Executes javascript.
+Executes JavaScript.

 Browser Support: IE, Chrome, Firefox

-usage: exec <javascript code>
+usage: exec <JavaScript code>

 example: exec window.setInterval('window.scrollBy(0,600)', 1000);